 Google has become increasingly concerned about user experience.
-As more users turn to mobile devices to access the internet, mobile friendliness have become very important.
-Check your website for mobile usability issues in Google search console.
+As more users turn to mobile devices to access the internet, mobile friendliness has become very important.
+Check your website for mobile usability issues in the Google search console.
 Google also has a tool for testing mobile friendliness.

 7. Switch to https

-Google now mark as unsecured, websites that do not use the https protocol.
+Google now marks as unsecured, websites that do not use the HTTPS protocol.
 Google also devalues such websites.
-Switching to the https mode is therefore compulsory.
-Apart from the fact that Google loves it, visitors and customers also feel secured with websites that use SSL.
+Switching to the HTTPS mode is therefore compulsory.
+Apart from the fact that Google loves it, visitors and customers also feel secure with websites that use SSL.

 8. Be Patient

 One of the factors we have seen to hurt rankings is frequently making changes with the hope of being ranked better for the inserted keywords.
-Frequent changes turns out to be counter-productive.
-You need to wait and watch to see how every improvement impact rankings.
-After all, ranking does not only depend on keyword rich content.
-Build on the overall quality of your website and not just focus on key areas like page titles and description.
+Frequent changes turn out to be counter-productive.
+You need to wait and watch to see how every improvement impacts ranking.
+After all, the ranking does not only depend on keyword-rich content.
+Build on the overall quality of your website and not just focus on key areas like page titles and descriptions.

-However, you must craft good page titles and descriptions because they are mostly the first to catch the attention of users and do significantly affect click through rate.
+However, you must craft good page titles and descriptions because they are mostly the first to catch the attention of users and do significantly affect click-through rates.

-Gaining high rankings in the search engines is the product of hard work and patience.
-It is important that you respect the rules set by Google, do not try to game the system and be patient to see how your efforts pay off.
+Gaining high rankings in search engines is the product of hard work and patience.
+It is important that you respect the rules set by Google, do not try to game the system, and be patient to see how your efforts pay off.

 What else have we missed, we know you’ll have some contributions to make to this list.
 Let’s have them in the comments.